Plenas

 Plenas is a municipality located in the Campo de Belchite comarca, province of Zaragoza, Aragon, Spain.
 According to the 2004 census (INE), the municipality has a population of 131 inhabitants.

+It was the home town of the Aragonese revolutionary Manuela Sancho, who fought in the Siege of Zaragoza against the invading French Imperial Army.
+At the time of her birth, in 1784, the town had 825 inhabitants and 200 houses.